 The Master Cultural Economics and Entrepreneurship can be followed fulltime or part time.
 When you study part time, you have to obtain the same amount of study points.
 The courses are spread over two years.

-Research Seminar: Cultural Economics: Theory
+Thematic Seminar: Cultural Economics: Theory

 Thematic Seminar: Cultural Entrepreneurship